Uncaught exception: the image is currently being shown in a museum

 What is the main difference between Map and other collections?

 The main difference between Map and other collections is that it contains key and value.
-It doesn’t inherit from Collection
+It doesn’t inherit from Collection interface.

 The Map interface includes methods for basic operations (put, get, remove, containsKey, containsValue, size, empty), bulk operations (putAll, clear) and collection views (such as keySet, entrySet and values).